armanizuniga/wanikani-helper/README.md

 Change the signing team and bundle identifiers to your own in Signing & Capabilities, for every target.
 The widget's identifier has to stay a child of the app's, e.g. `com.you.WaniKaniHelper` and `com.you.WaniKaniHelper.WaniWidget`.

-Then enable **App Groups** on both the app and widget targets and add `group.<your app bundle id>` — matching the app identifier exactly.
+Then enable **App Groups** on both the app and widget targets and add `group.<your app bundle id>`, matching the app identifier exactly.
 That naming is what lets the widget find the container without any code change.